mapping-systems/cdp-mapping-systems/Syllabus/syllabus.md

 ## Introduction

 _Mapping Systems_ will introduce CDP students to programming concepts and methods for spatial analysis, as well as their role in the production and interpretation of spatial data.

 The course will focus on building proficiency in Python-based workflows focused on finding, describing, and visualizing spatial data; manipulating and drawing meaning from data layers; understanding distance and spatial relatedness; and measuring change over time.
 While a primary goal of this course is to introduce students to practical tools and workflows and build fluency in their use, the course will also introduce students to some historical and conceptual context, as well as case studies.

-The course will require students to complete exercises to gain proficiency in spatial analytic tools, and will culminate in a final project investigating a spatial research question.
+The course will require students to complete exercises to gain proficiency in spatial analytic tools in service of being able to use said tools in their computational design practice.

 ## Learning Objectives

 At the most basic level, the goal of this class is to introduce students to mapping in Python and demonstrate how to explore, analyze, and visualize spatial data.
 By the end of the course, students should be able to: